Game Boy Advance Assembly Guide | Boxy Pixel

 Next is to install the conductive silicone set.
 Drop in the silicone over the buttons, and D-pad, and start/select.
 Note: You may choose to install the original silicone on the D-pad.
 This has a different feel than the aftermarket ones.

-Drop in the clear diffuser at the location shown at left.
+Drop in the clear diffuser at the location shown on the left.
 Notice the orientation rotationally.

 Prepare to connect the LCD to the orange flex cable.

 Make the connection by carefully aligning and pressing the parts together.
-This flex cable areas circled is VERY fragile!
+This flex cable area circled is VERY fragile!

 Remove the screen protector.
 Do your best not to touch the front surface of the screen.